Playful Math Education Carnival 106 with Math Art

 —Julie Brennan

 I like to doodle on dotty grid paper, like the pages in my math journals, but there’s No Purchase Necessary!
-You can design your own printable dot page at Incompetech’s PDF generator, or download my free coloring book (which includes several pages of printable dot and graph paper).
+You can design your own printable dot page at Incompetech’s PDF generator.

 Patterns in Shape and Angle